amlawson98/XY_MC/README.md

 1) Python 3, with packages from default Anaconda Distribution
     - Using packages: tkinter (For GUI), numpy, random, copy, matplotlib, math, time, numba, sklearn, PIL

 2) tdqm - This makes the progress bar.
-This essential for anything **except** XY_MC_interact.py, since it tells you the Temperature and Energy as well as the system anneals.
+This essential for anything **except XY_MC_interact.py**, since it tells you the Temperature and Energy as well as the system anneals.
     - Use pip install tqdm.
 I doubt it'll conflict with any installed packages.
 Its pretty lightweight.